nap32/ohm/README.md

 # About

-Ω Ω Ω Ω Ω Ω Ω Ω Ω Ω
+Ω Ω Ω

-Ohm is an intercepting proxy designed to passively parse request-response pairs into a common format and update/insert to a database.\
 \
-Ohm is written in rust using the powerful tokio asynchronous runtime engine and leveraging hyper as an HTTP library.\
-\
-As a result, Ohm is a fast and memory-safe asynchronous HTTP / HTTPS intercepting proxy.
+Ohm is a fast and memory-safe asynchronous HTTP / HTTPS intercepting proxy. \
+Ohm is designed to passively parse request-response pairs and write the information to a database.\
+The intention is to expose local browser traffic in a database to support automation and gather information.\
+The hope is that Ohm is flexible enough to support a variety of use-cases.

+### Current Issues / Next Steps

+What stands between Ohm and public release?

+- Need to revamp redis and postgres.
+- Need to handle record parsing.
+- Need to add record to database interface.
+- Need to support using other databases (mongo currently hardcoded).
+- Need a lot of testing coverage.
+- Need to gracefully handle websockets.
+- Need to handle identifying other half of AuthInfo from usage.
+- Need to handle aud and scopes in AuthInfo.
+- Need to handle all the .unwrap()'s as it isn't good.
+- Need to refactor the way request and response clone traffic - seek better solution.
+- Need to actually make a good README.md
+- Chaining proxies has Ohm listen over `http://` instead of `https://` - need to investigate.

 ### Features

 - HTTP/HTTPS Intercepting Proxy
 - Supports multiple major databases - Mongo, Postgres, and Redis; store your data in your preferred format.
-- Works in tandem with existing intercepting proxies.
+- Works in tandem with existing intercepting proxies - chain multiple proxies together.
-- Leverage database feature-rich ecosystems to manage your traffic history.
+- Leverage your preferred database solution's feature-rich ecosystem to manage your traffic history.
 - Designed as a passive proxy - processing records spawned as a seperate thread/task and traffic returned to the user without synchronous blocking.
 - Designed in a memory-safe way.
 - Ohm is fast.